Kuba663/Kirino-Engine/ENGINE_OVERVIEW.md

 - Initialize the Kirino Engine

 During `KirinoCore.postInit()`
-- OpenGL resources will be allocated
+- OpenGL resources like framebuffers will be allocated

 > Note:
 > - We pass `KirinoCore.KIRINO_EVENT_BUS` to the constructors of `CleanECSRuntime` & `KirinoEngine`, so all relevant events will be posted to `KirinoCore.KIRINO_EVENT_BUS`